Last updated on October 30th, 2022 at 03:25 pm

 All breathing techniques work while bench pressing, you just have to find what works best for you.

-If you’re looking to take your bench press, and your muscular development in general, to the next level then take this opportunity to check out my review of the Massthetic Muscle 12-week workout program.
+If you’re looking to take your bench press, and your muscular development in general, to the next level then take this opportunity to check out the Massthetic Muscle 12-week workout program.

 Hi, I’m Partha, owner and founder of My Bodyweight Exercises.
 I am a Level 3 Personal Trainer and Certified Strength & Conditioning Specialist through the Register of Exercise Professionals, United Kingdom.
 I have been a regular gym-goer since 2000 and coaching clients since 2012.
 My aim is to help you achieve your body composition goals.